 I’m in the midst of what my husband and I are now calling a “hysterical pregnancy.”
 Not that it isn’t a real pregnancy; we call it that because I’m at the point where people laugh hysterically when they see me.
-If you’ve never experienced the miracle of childbirth yourself, I’ll give you the basics; pregnancy is beautiful and mysterious and life-giving and all that crap.
+If you’ve never experienced the miracle of childbirth yourself, I’ll give you the basics.
+Pregnancy is beautiful and mysterious and life giving and all that crap.
 It’s also awkward, embarrassing, painful, and hilariously inconvenient.
-And many of those inconveniences are multiplied exponentially when you spend all day in a classroom full of kids.
+And many of those inconveniences are multiplied exponentially when you are teaching while pregnant.
 For instance:

 Admittedly, I’ve never been a dockworker.
-I’m sure that’s harder.
+I’m sure that’s harder than teacher.
 I haven’t worked in a factory, either.
-Definitely harder; I haven’t lost all sense of perspective.
+Definitely harder.
+I haven’t lost all sense of perspective.
 But teaching requires you to be on your feet all day, five days a week.
 Sometimes you don’t get to sit down to eat lunch.
 And it’s not just the standing.
-Sometimes you have to climb on a table because a kid threw his classmate’s shoe on top of your bookcases.
-Sometimes you need to roll a one-million-pound computer cart down the hall, and you’re not allowed to make a kid do it for you.
+Sometimes you have to climb on a table because a kid threw their classmate’s shoe on top of your bookcases.
+Or you need to roll a one-million-pound computer cart down the hall, and you’re not allowed to make a kid do it for you.
 Sometimes you have to arm wrestle a sixth grader to prove your dominance.
-It’s better if you don’t even ask your obstetrician about these activities; he or she will not approve.
+It’s better if you don’t even ask your obstetrician about these activities; they will not approve.

-You know how, as a teacher, you’ve trained your bladder to make no demands of you between the hours of 8:00 and 4:00?
+You know how, as a teacher, you’ve trained your bladder to make no demands of you between the hours of 8:00 a.m. and 4:00 p.m.?
 Well, now it’s being pummeled by tiny flailing limbs, and it will rise up in protest.
 During your worst class.
-When you have no parapro.
-My school—which is mercifully very small—has one unisex, single-occupancy teacher bathroom for the entire staff.
+When you have no para.
+My school—which is mercifully very small—has one single-occupancy teacher bathroom for the entire staff.
 If someone is in there when I come speed-waddling down the hall, woe unto all of us.

 I’ll have this baby at the beginning of our winter break, good Lord willing and the creek don’t rise.
 That means that I’ll have two weeks off already (although I’ll have to burn personal days during the break so my short-term disability will kick in) and then four weeks at the beginning of second semester.
-I know this will work out somehow; I just have no idea how.
+I know this will work out somehow, but I have no idea how.
 I feel guilty as hell for leaving my kid after only six weeks, but the other half of my brain is screaming, “Four weeks?
 You’re going to miss FOUR WEEKS of school?”
-Having a new baby basically means going from 96 children to 97, and I’m worried about the ones I’ve already got.
+Having a new baby basically means going from 96 children to 97, and I’m worried about the ones I already have.

 You know the part in Gone With the Wind where Melly is in labor and things aren’t going well and Prissy suggests she put a knife under the bed to cut the pain?
 Well, it’s kinda like that.
 Middle schoolers are full of helpful parenting suggestions, from what to name the baby (No, Anthony, I won’t name it after you.
 First of all, you make me crazy, and secondly, it’s a girl.) to how to ensure soccer dominance from infancy.
 Because, priorities.